Gov Okowa's 2nd tenure: Top priorities and the stronger Delta vision - Vanguard News

 The six technical colleges have been accredited by the National Board for Technical Education (NBTE) and the National Business and Technical Education Board (NABTEB); and have commenced the issuance of Modular Certificates to the graduates of these schools, while Trade Test Certificates for Practical Proficiency are issued by the Ministry of Labour and Productivity, to ensure Unified Standard of Certification for the graduate trainees.
 As at today, the Technical Colleges now enjoy a World Bank and other funding support.

-The Asaba International Airport which today is gradually becoming a major hub in air travel is also a product of a well-planned development agenda and its concessioning plans for which a preferred consortium will emerge to manage the airport, attests to the sound and result-oriented initiatives of the Okowa administration.
+The Asaba International Airport which today is gradually becoming a major hub in air travel is also a product of a well planned development agenda and its concessioning plans for which a preferred consultium will emerge to manage the airport, attests to the sound and result oriented initiatives of the Okowa administration.

 Talking of priorities as projected goals in the second tenure; Gov Okowa has announced the planned establishment of additional 19 Technical Colleges to level up the vacuum so that each local government will have a technical college; to boost technical and vocational education.

-The gains of technical colleges are enormous but the most striking ones are; that graduates can become self-employed as a result of professional skills acquired especially in courses leading to the issuance of Trade Test Certificates, and modular certificates by NABTEB and NBTE.
+The gains of technical colleges are enormous but the most striking ones are; that graduates can become self employed as a result of professional skills acquired especially in courses leading to issuance of Trade Test Certificates, and modular certificates by NABTEB and NBTE.
 The practical skills acquired automatically create jobs, thereby decongesting the labour market.

 It has been proven again and again that skill acquisition is the most potent cure to joblessness which is why Gov Okowa decided to bring vocational training closer to the people.
 These lofty plans incorporated in the second tenure Stronger Delta vision will certainly accommodate a larger number of youths in the expanded job and wealth creation programme of this administration.